reinaldoViera/mobilab-imagur-task/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-NOTE: This is for development only.
-In order to properly run the app, express should be launched with `npm run serve` and axios config on [gallery.actions.js](./src/redux/gallery.actions.js) file, line 7, should be changed.
+NOTE: In order to properly run the app, express should be launched with `npm run serve` too.

 ### `npm test`